Freedom To Teach

 My second student is a more unusual situation; she lives abroad and I teach her via an online client.
 She is (so far) my only online student, a situation which we began as she was originally a UK resident who moved abroad several years ago and was unable to find a suitable local teacher.
 This student is very young, and musically gifted.
 She is 7 years old and has so far worked her way through a list of repertoire that would make a child twice her age take a sharp breath: Piano Time 1-3, Piano Time Pieces 1-2, 2 Microjazz volumes, the Anna Magdalena Notebook, Burgmuller Studies op.100, ABRSM Keyboard Anthology 1 and 2, Clementi Sonatinas, Khatchaturian Children’s Pieces, Beatrice Quoniam Etudes (pianissimo, poco forte, and mezzo forte), three Dozen a Day books, and scales in multiple keys.
 She is currently working her way through the remainder of the Clementi before beginning work on Bach’s 2 part inventions, and is starting the ABRSM Mozart Early Pieces compilation book.
 Through this broad repertoire, we are working intensively on sound colour, musical narrative, characterisation, physical technique, freedom and strictures of rubato, faithfulness to the score, and interpretive freedom.
 For her future, I have more repertoire planned; Bach Preludes and Fugues, Mozart Variations, Chopin Waltzes, Grovlez, contemporary music including Jenni Pinnock’s ‘Rain’, and pieces from the ABRSM Spectrum series, Schumann, Scarlatti, the list is endless and my only restriction is the small size of her hands.
 Grades have not been discussed, and I am not even sure if they are an option in her country (although her state education system is certainly an exam driven one, far more than the UK).

 Despite this, these two students are amongst some of the most fulfilled and happy that I have the pleasure of teaching.
 They have learnt to understand their progress in terms of pieces learnt or skills developed, and they enjoy the process of learning and playing, without necessarily having a certificate at the end of it.
-And both students enjoy performing; both took part in my annual concert last year, and my foreign student regularly takes part in local concerts on her violin.
+And both students enjoy performing; both took part in my student concert last year, and my international student regularly takes part in local concerts.

 I have plans for both students; plans which involve gradually more challenging repertoire.
-And I keep my eye out for which pieces motivate and excited then so that I can hear their rep choices more towards their personal preference.
+And I keep my eye out for which pieces motivated and excited then so that I can gear their repertoire choices more towards their personal preference.